TanStack/query/README.md

 ## `queryCache.isFetching`

-This `isFetching` property is an `integer` representing how many queries, if any, in the cache are currently fetching (including backround-fetching, loading new pages, or loading more infinite query results)
+This `isFetching` property is an `integer` representing how many queries, if any, in the cache are currently fetching (including background-fetching, loading new pages, or loading more infinite query results)

 ```js
 import { queryCache } from 'react-query'